 Grand Junction is the largest city on the western slope.
 It is located in the broad valley of the Colorado River.
 The monitors are on county owned buildings in the south side of the city.
 This site is on the southern end of the central business district and close to the industrial area along the train tracks.
 It is about a half a mile north of the river and about a quarter mile east of the railroad yard.
-In the summer of 2016 the primary filter based FRM was removed and the GRIMM EDM 180 continuous particulate monitor was designated as the primary to compare to the PM{2.5} NAAQS.
-Currently the GRIMM monitors for continuous PM{2.5} and PM10 and there are also two low volume filter based collocated PM10 monitors operated at the site on a 1 in 3 day and 1 in 6 day sample schedule.
+In the summer of 2016 the primary filter based FRM was removed and the GRIMM EDM 180 continuous particulate monitor was designated as the primary to compare to the $PM{2.5}$ NAAQS.
+Currently the GRIMM monitors for continuous $PM{2.5}$ and PM{10} and there are also two low volume filter based collocated PM{10} monitors operated at the site on a 1 in 3 day and 1 in 6 day sample schedule.

-Grand Junction - Pitkin, 6451⁄4 Pitkin Avenue (08 077 0018):
+Grand Junction - Pitkin, 6451/4 Pitkin Avenue (08 077 0018):

 Meteorological monitors were installed in 2004, and include wind speed, wind direction, and temperature sensors.
 The meteorological tower was outfitted January 5th, 2015 with RM Young meteorological sensors, including a RH sensor.
 This site is also part of the National Air Toxics Trends Station Network.
 This network is a national EPA project to assess levels of urban air toxics around the country.
+EPA requires that the site include a carbon monoxide monitor, as an indication of automobile traffic in the area.